iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 > What has this app done for us?<br> :date: __2021-03-19 13:00:42__

 > Started out okay, then went into continuous loading, depleting battery.
 Removed<br> :date: __2021-03-18 20:10:32__

-> Fake disease.
-The US government is evil, especially the "governor."
-He sucks.<br> :date: __2021-03-17 04:17:42__

-> Straight doesn't work.
-Not sure why, might be because my phone is rooted, but when I click Continue on the "Your data" page, it simply says "Sorry, that didn't work properly, error 104" and I can go no further.<br> :date: __2021-03-16 02:13:08__

-> I don't get why they need location they say they don't use it then why does it need it and it's inaccurate by far don't recommend<br> :date: __2021-03-10 19:55:56__